 I just want to take a quick look at the markets in the 4th quarter of 2018.
 As you can see in Figure 2, it’s the last 3 months plus the first few days of January 2019.
 Not looking at any specific index but look at the pain.
 Off over 20% on the quarter in some of the major indices.
 All of them finishing in negative territory.
 So, we finished with the worst calendar year since 2008.
 This is really the first time we’ve seen a quarter finish so poorly with the exception of the 4th quarter of 2007 and 2008.

 We are extremely cautious at this point in time.
 We are looking at things on a daily basis.
 We’re here to talk with you and help you understand what the models are doing they’re doing what they’re doing, why they’re doing it, and what it looks like in the event that we do go into a recession or a real bear market.

 We are here to help you understand what is going on.
-This is going to be my fourth bear market that I’ve lived through and helped people survive through.
+This is going to be the fourth bear market that I’ve lived through and helped people survive through.
 We want to hear from you if you have questions.
 Please don’t hesitate to shoot your advisor an email or give us a call.
-If you’re not a client of Barber Financial Group, but are looking for guidance or just some answers to your pressing questions, please give us a call at 913-393-1000 or fill out the form below and we’ll give you a call.
+If you’re not a client of Barber Financial Group but are looking for guidance or just some answers to your pressing questions, please give us a call at 913-393-1000 or fill out the form below and we’ll give you a call.

 Founder & CEO

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.